jeju5/winner-winter/learning/jeju5/modern-react-with-redux/modern-react-with-redux.md

   ```
   <4 RULES>
   1. 'double curly' the double quote.
-  2. 'camel case' the hyphen
+  2. 'camel case' the hyphen in the property name.
-  3. 'comma or remove' the semicolon
+  3. 'single quote' the property value.
-  4. 'single quote' the property
+  4. 'comma or remove' the semicolon
   ```
   * HTML
     ```html